Neptune Blog

 How to enable debugging on TensorBoard

-You can also dump debug information to your TensorBoard.
-To do that you have to enable debug – it is still in the experimental mode
+You can also send debug information to your TensorBoard.
+To do that, you have to enable debug – it is still in the experimental mode:

 tf.debugging.experimental.enable_dump_debug_info(